Peregrino

 Peregrino is an oil field (block BM-C-7) located offshore of Brazil, east of Rio de Janeiro, in the southwest part of the Campos Basin area with about 2.3 Goilbbl of oil in place within the sanctioned area.
 The oil field was discovered in 2004 and was formerly known as Chinook.
+In May 2025, it was announced that Brazilian oil company PRIO had acquired the field from Equinor.

 Reserves and production

 The location is 53 mi off the coast, situated in 328 to 390 ft of water.
 Peregrino is a heavy crude oil of 13.
 API and with high viscosity.
 Sulfur content is 1.8% which is considered medium sour.
 The estimated recoverable volume of crude oil is 300 Moilbbl to 600 Moilbbl.
 The first oil is expected for early 2011, where 5 wells are anticipated for production and production should reach a plateau of 100000 oilbbl/d within the first year with a targeted production of some 120000 oilbbl/d by 2012.
 The field will be completed in three phases and will include approximately 60 wells; phase one of the project includes 37 wells; 30 production wells and 7 water injection wells.
-The temperature of the oil, gas, water and sand from the field is 79.6°C in the reservoir and 60-66°C on arrival in the ship, and then heated to 130-150°C for processing (separation).
-After this, the temperature is kept at 65-70°C to keep the oil liquid.
+The temperature of the oil, gas, water and sand from the field is 79.6 °C in the reservoir and 60-66 °C on arrival in the ship, and then heated to 130-150 °C for processing (separation).
+After this, the temperature is kept at 65-70 °C to keep the oil liquid.

 Development

-The field was originally planned to be operated by Anadarko Petroleum with Statoil as 50%; however, on March 4, 2008, Statoil purchased Anadarko's 50% share of the oil field for US$1.8 billion.
+The field was originally planned to be operated by Anadarko Petroleum with Statoil as 50%; however, on March 4, 2008, Statoil purchased Anadarko's 50% share of the oil field for US$2.1 billion.
 At the time of acquiring the license, the field's recovery factor was estimated to be 9%.
 However, with the current reservoir depletion plan of the field calling for the use of produced water injection and rock compaction, Peregrino's recovery factor has increased to 20%.
 On 21 May 2010, Statoil agreed to sell 40% stake to Sinochem.

 The first phase of the development includes two drilling and wellhead platforms and a ship-shaped floating production, storage and off-take unit (FPSO) called Maersk Peregrino built in Singapore.
 It is 345m long, cost 1B euros and is powered by 72 MW steam turbines fueled by gas from the field.

 The platforms are tied back to the FPSO by flowlines and power umbilicals.
 Project requires extensive sub-surface and reservoir management skills such as produced water injection, horizontal wells and flow assurance to sustain the project over a longer-term.

-With the current reservoir depletion plan of the field calling for the use of produced water injection and rock compaction, Peregrino's recovery factor has increased to 20%.
+With the 2015 reservoir depletion plan of the field calling for the use of produced water injection and rock compaction, Peregrino's recovery factor increased to 20%.

+In May 2025, it was announced that Brazilian independent oil company PRIO was acquiring the field from Equinor.